Finnmark: Administration

-The town of Vadsø was the administrative centre for the county of Finnmark, although Alta had the largest population.
+The town of Vadsø is the administrative centre for the county of Finnmark, although Alta has the largest population.
 The Finnmark County Municipality was the governing body for the county.
 The county was generally divided into two districts: West-Finnmark (Vest-Finnmark) and East-Finnmark (Øst-Finnmark).

 Until 2006, Statskog, the Norwegian state-owned agency responsible for the management of state owned forest and mountain real estate, owned about 95% of the land in Finnmark county.
 On 1 July 2006, the Finnmark Estate agency took over the ownership and management of that land in Finnmark.
 The Finnmark Estate was governed in tandem by the Finnmark County Municipality and the Sami Parliament of Norway.
 The Sami Parliament of Norway is based in the village of Karasjok.

 The national government runs the Northern Norway Regional Health Authority which in turn owns and operates two hospitals in Finnmark, located in Kirkenes and Hammerfest.